New Tools Help Us Find Colon Cancer Earlier

 New testing options

-I was excited by news in January of a study exploring a potentially effective blood test for colon cancer.
+I was excited by recent news of studies exploring potentially effective blood tests for colon cancer.
 The study, presented at the 2018 Gastrointestinal Cancers Symposium, found the test can detect cancer cells at an accuracy ranging from 84 percent to 88 percent.

 Critically, this blood test found cancer cells at an early stage, so precancerous polyps — small projections of tissue from which cancer can begin — can be removed before they turn cancerous.